 The root canal treatment is a skilled and time-consuming procedure and most courses of treatment will involve two or more visits.
 On average, the root canal takes about 2 hours per tooth.

-For nervous patient we provide sedation, yet your specialist will also assist to ensure you are calm and informed throughout your treatment.
+For nervous patient we provide sedation, your doctor will also ensure you are calm and informed throughout your treatment.
 Depending on your case the weakened tooth can be strengthened with the placement of a porcelain crown or a veneer.